yanmarques/vpnGate/README.md

   - does this node contains correct contents? make some checksums
   - was this host ever revoked in the past?

+This validations are very basic, but protects against malicious minded guys trying to impersonate people into giving their email to them, as this is the only action users actually do, we must practice caution though.

 Return statuses:
   - 400 when missing parameters or invalid POW or host
   - 201 when node was registered successfully

-This validations are very basic, but protects against malicious minded guys trying to impersonate people into giving their email to them, as this is the only action users actully do, we must practice caution though.

 **OBS: The above endpoints are protected by the access token given to bootstrapped machines**